XView

 strip -name GM

-• Patterning commands are split into an photo, etch and photo resist steps.
+• Patterning commands are split into a photo, etch and photo resist steps.

 • A warning is issued if GDS files contain path types 1 (round ended edges) or 4 (variable length ends) which currently are not supported (not commonly used).
 Contact us if path types 1 or 4 are on your wish list.